AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 processor when the overall traffic volume is non-trivial.
 Fortunately, there are dedicated devices |mdash| I2C transceivers |mdash| that will implement the protocol for us.
-To send application data to another device using the I2C protocol we just give the transceiver the data and destination address.
+To send application data to another device using the I2C protocol, we just give the transceiver the data and destination address.
 The rest is done in the transceiver hardware.
 Receiving data is of course also possible.
 I2C transceivers are ubiquitous because the protocol is so common among device